Last Updated: 09 November, 2025

 DQL (Data Query Language)

 DQL statements are those that retrieve the data from the database.
 It can fetch the required data and display them on the screen.
-It is called DQL as these statements are used to query on the database tables.
+It is called DQL as these statements are used to query the database tables.
 Example: SELECT statement.

 DCL (Data Control Language)